Stories of Africa: Connected Over Time and Across the Globe

 Looking at Africa through Cloth and Clothing

-Victoria Rovine, Associate Professor, Art History, UNC-Chapel Hill
+Victoria Rovine, Associate Professor, Department of Art History, University of North Carolina at Chapel Hill

 This session explores African dress, from the traditional to the fashionable, and everything in between.

 Clothing is an art form we all engage in, and through it, we can learn about the cultures of Africa.